raku-cat/portcullis/README.md

 ============================================================================================================================================================================
 Select menu option:</samp></pre>
 Navigation is done by entering the desired letter or number option and presing enter.
-Otherwise uses GNU Screen bindings while connected to a session, to detach from a session without disconnecting use <kbd><kbd>Ctrl</kbd>+<kbd>a</kbd>+<kbd>d</kbd></kbd>.
+Otherwise uses GNU Screen bindings while connected to a session, for exampple, to detach from a session without disconnecting use <kbd><kbd>Ctrl</kbd>+<kbd>a</kbd>+<kbd>d</kbd></kbd>.

 ***